 Out of the One+One Archive: Excess and Austerity: The Films of Kōji WakamatsuJune 8, 2017

-Welcome to part two of this two-part episode where James Marcus Tucker and Bradley Tuck discuss “Individualism, Freedom and Artistic Exploration.”
-This two-part episode is part of a larger four-part series tentatively entitled “towards a new manifesto”.
-Where in part 1 we discussed the philosophy and politics of individualism and freedom, on today’s show we will look at the politics of individualism and freedom and they are expressed in art.
-We will discuss counter-culture from the 17th Century Ranters to psychedelia and Punk, the politics of snowflakes, the films of John Waters, Reiner Werner Fassbinder, Jean-Luc Godard, Andrei Tarkovsky, Jafar Panahi, Samira Makhmalbaf, and David Lynch, and the importance of saying “Fuck off”.
+Welcome to part two of this two-part episode where James Marcus Tucker and Bradley Tuck discuss individualism, freedom and artistic exploration.
+This two-part episode is part of a larger four-part series tentatively entitled “Towards a New Manifesto”.
+Whereas in part 1 we discussed the philosophy and politics of individualism and freedom, on today’s show we will look at the politics of individualism and freedom and how they are expressed in art.
+We will discuss counter-culture from the 17th Century Ranters to psychedelia and Punk, the politics of snowflakes, the films of John Waters, Rainer Werner Fassbinder, Jean-Luc Godard, Andrei Tarkovsky, Jafar Panahi, Samira Makhmalbaf, and David Lynch, and the importance of saying “Fuck off”.